Humio is a fast and flexible platform for logs and metrics, available self-hosted or through Humio Cloud.

-Humio was made to scale and scales very well with the number of nodes in the cluster.
-Running a cluster of 3 or more humio nodes provides higher capacity in terms of both ingest and search performance and also allows high availability by replicating data to more than one node.
+Humio was made to scale, and scales very well within the nodes in a cluster.
+Running a cluster of three or more Humio nodes provides higher capacity in terms of both ingest and search performance, and also allows high availability by replicating data to more than one node.

-For more details refer to our Instance Sizing Reference.
+For more details, refer to our Instance Sizing Reference.

 Please refer to the configuration reference page.